 Dr. Martin Chalfie: Can I add something to what’s been said?
 This is Marty, the question was why are there no plant people on the letter, I don’t believe there are any living Nobel Laureates at the moment that have worked on plants.

-Dr. Randy Roberts: Let me add one thing there, there are actually several Laureates who have connections into the agri-business and agri-industry and they deliberately excluded themselves from signing this letter so that they would not bring any sort of taint associated with industrial connections.
+Dr. Richard Roberts: Let me add one thing there, there are actually several Laureates who have connections into the agri-business and agri-industry and they deliberately excluded themselves from signing this letter so that they would not bring any sort of taint associated with industrial connections.

 This would be a good time to mention, as well, if anyone wants to sign the letter they can go to Support Precision Agriculture.org that’s anyone listening as well.
 We have time for one more question, and then, the three Laureates would be available for interviews if you want to talk to us afterwards.